TSonono/collaborative-filtering/README.md

 ## Features

-- Generate recommendations for a user based on user's with a similar taste.
+- Generate recommendations for a user based on users with a similar taste.
 - No popularity bias (normalization based on popularity).
 - Currently only supports likes (no dislikes).
 - Database agnostic.
 As long as you are running Node.js, you can use this API.